Cambridge-Control-Lab/QuadBot-NeuroMorphic/README.md

 * **Characterising:** In this folder is a collection of MATLAB scripts for characterising neural output in relation to its governing parameters.
 Particular MQIF parameters can be optimised to achieve a specfic pulse shapes, frequencies, durations, etc. These scripts have been included to aid future developers explore the parameter space.

+### Solidworks
+All the custom CAD files used to contruct the two robots have been included in this directory.
+Here is a general rule-thumb-guide how each part of the existing robot was manufactures:
+* Brown (MDF wood) - Lasercut
+* White (PLA) - 3D Printed
+* Shiny/Colourful (Aluminium/Plastic) - Provided by VEX